| | |

 Instructions

-• Preheat the oven to 350 F. In a large oven-safe pan with a tight-fitting lid, combine the coconut milk, water and salt.
-Bring to a boil over medium-high heat
+• Preheat the oven to 350 F. In a large oven-safe sauté pan with a tight-fitting lid, combine the coconut milk, water and salt.
+Bring to a boil over medium-high heat.

-• Stir the rice into the liquid and place the lid on the pan.* Transfer the pan to the oven and bake for 20 minutes.
+• Stir the rice into the liquid and place the lid on the pan.* Bring the liquid back to a simmer and transfer the pan to the oven.
+Bake for 20 minutes, or until the rice is tender and the liquid is fully absorbed.

 • Remove the pan from the oven and let it rest, covered, for 5 minutes.
-Remove the lid and stir in the lime zest and 1 tablespoon of lime juice (1/2 the lime).
+Remove the lid and stir in the lime zest and juice.

 Notes